 I hope you enjoy serving up the good stuff!!!
 Happy eating…

-- 1 16oz package of Hillshire Farms Beef Lit'l Smokies
+- 1 package Hillshire Farms Beef Lit'l Smokies 14 oz

 - salt and fresh ground pepper to taste

 - Cut onion into large chunks (about 1").
-Add a splash of oil, onion, salt and pepper to the pan.
+Add oil, onion, salt and pepper to the pan.
 Cook over high heat until onion is almost the color you like.
 If onion gets too hot and is in danger of burning, turn down your stove.

 - Add sausages and cook until sausage is hot through.
 Taste for salt and pepper and serve.